How our Bliss Filters work

 1

-Rimmed with 30 miles of beaches along its 112-mile coastline, Oahu caters to sand enthusiasts with some 60 beach parks, with most of them featuring public facilities.
+Rimmed with 30 miles of beaches along its 112-mile coastline, Oahu caters to sand enthusiasts with 60 beach parks, with most of them featuring public facilities.

 Stretching one-half mile wide by two miles long, Waikiki Beach is a collection of contiguous beaches that includes Fort DeRussy Beach, Kuhio Beach and Queen’s Surf Beach.
 While each has distinctive appeal, all are hot spots for sunbathing, snorkeling, swimming and beginner-level surfing.